 I am committed to reducing a fraction of this textile waste by repurposing discarded garments and fabric remnants.
 In my studio I create jackets, collages and bags mainly using recycled fabrics and vintage notions from local charity shops or donated by friends.
+I sew with thread made from recycled polyester, if available in the colours I need.
 The new linen fabric for my jackets and tops is sourced from within the UK.
 Some buttons are made from offcuts of acrylic material used by a jeweller.
 The frames for fabric collages are mostly upcycled pieces.

 Second hand textiles need to be washed before I process them not only for cleaning but also to prevent shrinking and colour bleeding.
 I run the washing machine only when full, line dry the fabrics, and my energy provider for home and studio is a 100% renewable energy company.
 All packaging materials and most of my business stationery are either recycled or made from recycled paper.